Bitcoin credit card

 In such cases, the user does not actually hold a Bitcoin balance until payment is made or it is primarily a fintech card with a crypto option – not a structured Bitcoin debit card in the narrower sense.

-That is why we have not included cards such as: bybit Card, Wirex card, holyheld, Ledger CL Card or Revolut Card.
+That is why we have not included cards such as: Wirex card, holyheld, or Ledger CL Card.

 Overview of the most important Bitcoin credit cards